 Botanical Name: Alpinia officinarum.

-The medical applications of galangal are in many ways the same as its close relative ginger.
+The medical applications of galangal root are in many ways the same as its close relative ginger.

 It is a bitter herb that is used to promote digestion and stimulate appetite and production of digestive fluids.
 The herb is therefore used to treat anorexia, indigestion (dyspepsia), colic and stomach ache.